johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

+- Rank 3 separating graphs, with Michael Giudici, Jesse Lansdown, and Gordon Royle.
-- Euclidean geometry is incidence geometry,
-with Tim Penttila.
+- Euclidean geometry is incidence geometry, with Tim Penttila.
-- Simpler foundations for the hyperbolic plane,
-with Tim Penttila.
+- Simpler foundations for the hyperbolic plane, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons
 - Triple factorisations of classical groups by maximal parabolic subgroups and their associated geometries, with Seyed Hassan Alavi and Cheryl E. Praeger.
 - On the elation group of the dual of the $H(4,q^2)$ generalised quadrangle, with Michel Lavrauw and Tim Penttila.